In this comprehensive Misfits Market review, here’s what we’ll cover:

 Misfits Market Pricing

-What stood out the most to me about Misfits Market was the cost.
-They have some of the lowest prices I’ve seen when it comes to organic produce and pantry staples — well below the typical grocery store price in many cases.
+What stood out the most to me about Misfits Market was the low cost of many items.
+They have some of the lowest prices I’ve seen when it comes to organic produce and pantry staples.

-If you’re selective, you can find items at 50% or more off what you’d pay at Whole Foods.
-Taking a random sampling from some popular items, here are the prices as of April 2023.
+Taking a random sampling from some popular items, here are the prices as of September 2023.

 Misfits shows you a “percentage off” figure when an item is offered below retail.
 However, it is worth noting that the “retail price” is determined by Misfits — which means you should consider these discount percentages to be approximations.